 I use a few Chinese MMDVM_HS_HAT_DUPLEX pi hat + pi3 for all my digital ham radio needs.
 Both can do everything Pi-Star can dish out including Yaesu System Fusion (YSF), DMR, D-STAR, P25, NXDN, M17, POCSAG paging, YSF-to-DMR, YSF-to-NXDN and YSF-to-P25.

-I ordered a generic Chinese MMDVM_HS_HAT_DUPLEX pi hat from aliexpress.com (now $38) and it took about three weeks for delivery.
+I get my generic Chinese MMDVM_HS_HAT_DUPLEX pi hat from aliexpress.com and it took about three weeks for delivery.
 I paired it with a $35 pi3 and open top pi case.
 The duplex HAT works great and it's what I currently recommend everyone get.
 It has dual radios with dual antennas for simultaneous UHF transmit and receive.

 I had a heck of a time getting my digital radios to communicate with my hotspots so I created this webpage to hopefully help new hotspot users get up-and-running easier and quicker than I did.